Fj00/CEL/README.md

 The purpose of CWL is to bring more people to word games.
 Traditional dictionaries and word lists currently in use in conjunction with popular word games are filled with obscure and impractical words.

 This is still a work in progress and will never achieve perfection.
-Next steps are to assimilate additional word lists made by other community members, described in more detail below.
+Next steps are to merge additional word lists made by other community members, described in more detail below.

 ## Community